United Arab Emirates national cricket team

-The United Arab Emirates national cricket team is the team that represents the United Arab Emirates in international cricket.
+The United Arab Emirates men's national cricket team is the team that represents the United Arab Emirates in international cricket.
 They are governed by the Emirates Cricket Board (ECB) which became an Affiliate Member of the International Cricket Council (ICC) in 1989 and an Associate Member the following year.
 Since 2005, the ICC's headquarters have been located in Dubai.

-One of the emerging One Day International (ODI) teams, the UAE won the ACC Trophy on four consecutive occasions between 2000 and 2006, and were runners-up in the other three times the tournament has been played in 1996, 1998 and 2008.
+One of the emerging One Day International (ODI) teams, the UAE won the ACC Trophy on four consecutive occasions between 2000 and 2006, and were runners-up in the tournament on three occasions, in 1996, 1998 and 2008.
 They won the ICC Trophy in 1994, and played their first ODIs that year, later playing in the 1996 Cricket World Cup.
 Other ODI matches came in the 2004 and 2008 Asia Cups.
-At the 2014 World Cup Qualifier, the UAE placed second behind Scotland, qualifying for the 2015 World Cup and gaining ODI status until 2018.
+At the 2014 World Cup Qualifier, the UAE finished in the second place behind Scotland, qualifying for the 2015 World Cup and gaining ODI status until 2018.

-UAE made the group stage of the 2014 ICC World Twenty20.
-The team has qualified for the 2019 ICC T20 World Cup Qualifier as hosts.
-Following the demise of the World Cricket League (WCL), UAE will play in the 2019–22 ICC Cricket World Cup League 2 going forward.
+The UAE made the group stage of the 2014 ICC World Twenty20 and 2022 ICC Men's T20 World Cup.
+The team qualified for the 2019 ICC T20 World Cup Qualifier as hosts.
+Following the demise of the World Cricket League (WCL), UAE played in the 2019–22 ICC Cricket World Cup League 2.